Vavutter/System/README.md

 ## Usage

 Open `index.html` in your browser.
-The toolbar lets you format text (bold, italic, underline), change font family and size, add chapters, and choose cover and back images.
+The toolbar now includes text alignment, lists, font color, orientation selection and a dark mode toggle.
+You can add chapters or blank pages, insert images and choose cover/back images.

-When you are ready, click **Export PDF** to download the book in A4 PDF format, which can be used with most printing services.
+The content is automatically saved in your browser.
+Click **Export PDF** when finished to download the book as a PDF ready for most printing services.